Duke University Job Descriptions

 Knowledge of Canadian and European Union consumer product regulations is a plus.

-Experience in management of technical and professional staff is a plus.
+Experience in the management of technical and professional staff is a plus.

 The intent of this job description is to provide a representative and level of the types of duties and responsibilities that will be required of positions given this title and shall not be construed as a declaration of the total of the specific duties and responsibilities of any particular position.
 Employees may be directed to perform job-related tasks other than those specifically presented in this description.